|ARIT FELLOWSHIP PROGRAMS FOR 2014-2015

 Hanfmann Fellowships and Machteld J. Mellink Fellowship Program:

-This program provides support for
+program lacks funding at present.
+Usually it provides support for

 younger Turkish scholars and advanced graduate students in archaeology and related fields who are affiliated

 with Turkish institutions and who wish to study abroad in North America or elsewhere.

 The Ambassador's Fund for Cultural Preservation in Turkey offers support for local and collaborative projects that aim to preserve culturally significant collections or objects, sites, or forms of traditional cultural expression. .